 They also made this brief announcement on their Facebook page, to soften the blow:

 We’re excited to announce that we’ve entered into a partnership with Anheuser-Busch to join their High End division.
 In the 5 years we’ve in business, we’ve been blown away by the outpouring of support for our beers and culture.
 In fact, we’ve been overwhelmed with brewing and selling quality beer to drinkers across Texas.
 This partnership will allow us to continue to grow and focus more on brewing new and exciting beers for you to enjoy.
 We’re still a Texas brewery, with Texas employees, making great Texas beer on Karbach Street.

-While I have some empathy for the decision as a whole, collectively we think this sucks for craft beer.
-These guys were supposed to crush big beer.
+While I have some empathy for the decision as a whole, collectively we’re a little bummed.
+These guys were supposed to crush big beer!
+Or at least make a small dent!
 Now you’re reading a post with the headline “Karbach bought out by Anheuser-Busch”.
 What do you think, though?
 Let us know below.